Sushrut: World’s First Surgeon; Described 1120 Types of Diseases and Cure

 3. During the last part of the 9th century, Khmer king Yasovarman I of Cambodia read Sushrut’s book.
 Yasovarman’s Guru’s Guru, Sivasoma, was connected to Adi Shankara, a great Indian saint, philosopher, and theologian who consolidated the doctrine of Advaita Vedanta.

 4. Bower manuscript in Chinese finds mention of Sushrut as one of the 10 sages from the Himalayas.
 The Bower Manuscript is a birch bark manuscript in Sanskrit discovered near a ruined Buddhist monastery near Kuchar in China.
-One of the oldest surviving manuscripts in modern era, it dates back to the Gupta period of the 4th century.
+One of the oldest surviving manuscripts in modern era, it dates back to the Gupta period – the last few years of BCE.

 We follow the dictum, ‘prevention is better than cure’.
 This dictum was actually followed by Sushrut diligently.
 He advised and advocated his patients to focus more on preventing diseases from victimizing them.
 He considered preventative care to be as important as curative remedial procedures.